ScarletsFiction/ScarletsFrame/README.md

 });
 ```

 This is where you put your logic to control after the model was loaded and the controller was initialized.
-This function can be called more than once before the router invoke the `before` event and after the page was contain the matched `<sf-model name="">`.
+This function can be called more than once before the router invoke the `before` event and after the page was contain the matched `<sf-m name="">`.
 If the name was not found, then it will not be executed.
 ```js
 sf.controller.run(name, function(self){
     var time = Date.now();